 - Brainstorm ideas: Gather a diverse group of stakeholders, including all the parties involved, encourage open communication, and use creative thinking techniques to generate a wide range of potential solutions.

 - Weigh the pros and cons: Make a list of the potential outcomes of each solution, identify the benefits and drawbacks of each option, and assign a weight or value to each outcome based on its importance to the parties involved in the conflict.
-This process can help to clarify the potential impact of each option and facilitate a more informed decision-making process.
+This process can help clarify the potential impact of each option and facilitate a more informed decision-making process.

 One effective method is the “PMI (Plus, Minus, Interesting)” technique, which involves creating three columns on a paper or whiteboard.